India U-23 and Bangladesh U-23 2019 Dream11 Team Prediction And Tips

 Dream11 Predictions

-Dream11 Team IN-U23 vs BD-U23 – Cricket Predictions Tips For Today’s Match ODI Match 2 Between India U-23 and Bangladesh U-23, ODI Series 2019 at Bharat Ratna Shri Atal Bihari Vajpayee Ekana Cricket Stadium in Lucknow: After winning the first match convincingly by 34 runs, India Under-23 team will host the Bangladesh Under-23 in the second ODI of the 5-match series on Saturday.
-The series will be played at the Ekana Stadium in Lucknow as Raipur, which was originally scheduled to host is expected to be under the rains.
-This series will involve many lesser-known players from the Indian domestic circuit and also a few of them who featured for the Under-19s team this year.
+Dream11 Team IN-U23 vs BD-U23 – Cricket Predictions Tips For Today’s ODI Match 3 Between India U-23 and Bangladesh U-23 at Bharat Ratna Shri Atal Bihari Vajpayee Ekana Cricket Stadium in Lucknow: Bangladesh clinched a cliff-hander against India to keep the five-match ODI series alive and kicking with a spirited performance on Saturday.
+Skipper Saif Hassan and Fardeen Hasan played match-winning knocks for the visitors to help them gun down the revised target.
+After batting first, the Men in Blue scored a challenging total of 212/7 against the Tigers.
+Skipper Priyam Garg (53) and wicketkeeper BR Sharath (55) scored half-centuries for the home side.
+Yashavi Jaiswal and Madhav Kaushik also got starts but failed to convert them into big scores.
+Later, the rain gods played spoilsport in the match and Bangladesh won the match by 5 runs through DLS method.
 Both India and Bangladesh have been the top two sides in Asia.
 These two countries featured in the recent most Asia Cup finals of the men’s and women’s cricket played in 2018.

 Time: 9 AM IST